 Some paths or surfaces can be extremely uneven or slippery – this can cause your horse to stumble.
 In worst-case scenarios, your horse may fall over which, in turn, will cause harm to you too.

 How to stay safe on poor riding surfaces

-It’s always worth checking out your route before riding on new and unfamiliar terrain.
-Poor road or path surfaces can cause your horse to stumble and lead to an accident.
+It’s always worth checking your route before riding on new and unfamiliar terrain.
+Poor road or path surfaces can cause your horse to stumble and can lead to an accident.

-What’s more, hard ground may cause discomfort and pain in your horse.
+What’s more, hard ground may be uncomfortable for your horse.
 That’s because your horse’s legs can’t tolerate the high-impact force.
-You should inspect your route for any areas of extremely hard ground, too.
+You should also inspect your route for areas of extremely hard ground.

 How to protect yourself when riding a horse

 - Ride horses that are appropriate for your skill level.
 This means beginners should ride horses that will give them confidence when learning.

 - Learn how to ride with an experienced instructor.
 If you don’t know how to ride a horse, never try to do it alone.

 - Wear a helmet every single time you ride.
 One of the most common types of injury is concussion.
 That’s why it’s so important to wear a helmet.
 More serious head injuries are rare but are more likely if you don’t take precautions.